top of page

 "Some wounds never stop bleeding." - Sister McCleary

-In a sweeping look at Bloody Sunday and its aftermath, Patrick watches his parents die in a peaceful march.
+In a sweeping look at Bloody Sunday and its aftermath, Patrick watches his mother die in a peaceful march.
 He is sent to an orphanage under Father Riley’s care.
 A young Rone watches his father, Jerry, begin organizing the Northern Irish resistance.
 The Provisional IRA is born.
 We also see Rone grow up without his father as Jerry is interned on and off.
 Tommy steps in and we see first-hand how he acted as a father figure in Jerry's absence.
 Over several years, we follow the radicalization of Rone and Patrick, and their arrest and internment as teenagers.
 By the time they’re marched into prison, they are no longer boys-they are weapons in waiting.

 PILOT - THE TROUBLES